 This mountainous pass is one of the oldest trading border posts connecting Tibet and India.
-The silk route, ancient trade route used to pass through here.
+The silk route, an ancient trade route, used to pass through here.
 Currently, the Nathula Pass is marked by entrance gates of both countries (India and China) and military bunkers on both sides of the gates.
 It is one of the unmissable attractions in Sikkim.

 The Nathula Pass stays fully closed for tourists usually on Mondays and Tuesdays.
 However, on other days of the week, the pass is closed by 1:30 pm.
 Leave in the early morning hours for a comfortable trip.
-Walk around the area or interact with the soldiers.
-Pictures are allowed at some points.
-Capture the beauty and the experience the thrill of being at the border of two nations.